Info

 1. Create variables in GTM: In GTM go to Variables > New and click on configure:

-2. Choose variable type Page Variables > Data Layer Variable, set the Variable Name to cmpGDPR, cmpConsentVendors or any other variable name as from the table above:
+2. Choose variable type Page Variables > Data Layer Variable, create the needed variables, usually you will need at least the variable cmpConsentVendors.
+Add more variables from the table above if necessary:

 4. Go to Triggers > New and click on configure: